cchungmin/performance-review/README.md

 # performace-review

 ## Brief
-A quick performace review app using React / Redux and SASS.
+A quick performace review app using React with TypeScript, Redux, simple SASS and MongoDB.

 ## Development

-It uses yarn as package manager.
-Clone the repository, and
+It uses Yarn as package manager.
+Please install Yarn and use Git to clone the repository, and

 ```
 yarn